Tutorial | Model monitoring in different contexts#

 Deployment contexts#

 Now that you have set up your project, move on to any of the following model monitoring examples based on your interests.
-They can be completed in any order independently of each other.
+You can complete them in any order independently of each other.

 A batch workflow within Dataiku#